marco262/my_wiki/data/dnd/general/equipment.md

 **Houserule: Adventurer's Pack**

-Instead of choosing an Equipment Pack, you can instead decide to pick up an *Adventurer's Pack* for 25 gp.
+Instead of choosing an Equipment Pack, you can instead decide to pick up an *Adventurer's Pack* for 25 gp which weighs 30 lbs.

 Each *Adventurer's Pack* has 5 uses and a *Theme*.
 You can expend a use to pull any non-magical item with a value of up to 10 gp that adheres to the *Theme*.
 The items pulled out are permanent (add them to your inventory list) and can include any item in the [[[general:Equipment#adventuring-gear|Adventuring Gear]]] section, or whatever you can come up with, subject to DM discretion.

 Different *Themes* will allow different possible items, like the *Entertainer* theme can contain a disguise kit but an *Explorer* theme will not.

+Each time you expend a use of your *Adventurer's Pack*, its weight reduced by 5 lbs.
 Once you've pulled five items out of your *Adventurer's Pack*, it is fully expended and just counts as an empty backpack.

 [[/div]]